impeccKable/bike-index-platform/backend/README.md

-### To run this program:
+If you are in the root directory:

 ```
 cd backend
 ```

-If you are in the root directory.
+### To run this program:

 ```
 npm start